joelstrouts/blog/_posts/2019-07-08-Working-in-Hong-Kong-Part-1.md

 ---

 For the next two months I am working in Hong Kong.
-In this post I will explain who I am and what I'm doing.
+While I'm here I think it would be helpful to document my time and the work I'm doing.
+So that those posts are not completely without context, I will take the next two posts to explain: First - Who I am and how I got here, and second - a proper exposition of the problem I will (at least initially) be working on while I'm here.

 <!--more-->